If “data is the new oil”, then “PII is the new petrol”.

 What Does the Future Hold?

-A study by McDermott-Ponemon in Europe and the US, reveals that businesses are spending $13 million on an average on GDPR compliance each year, to deflect heftier potential fines from non-compliance.
-Tech giants like Amazon.com Inc. have grown cognizant of recent regulatory developments and privacy concerns, much to the solace of end users who can now not just ask Alexa for food recommendations but also ask previously fed data commands to be wiped out, need be, without meandering into the depths of user privacy options on the website to accomplish the same.
+A study by McDermott-Ponemon in Europe and the US, reveals that businesses annually spend an average of $13 million on GDPR compliance to deflect heftier potential fines from non-compliance.
+Tech giants like Amazon.com Inc. have grown cognizant of recent regulatory developments and privacy concerns, so much so, that the end users can now ask Alexa for both food recommendations and also for previous data commands to be wiped out, without having to trawl complex user privacy options on the website.
 Social media giant Facebook, who earned a whopping $16.6 billion from targeted ad sales in the post-GDPR era i.e. Q4 2018, released a lengthy dissertation on its vision to practice privacy-first social networking with hopes of calming its data scandal notoriety.